Using Laxatives for Constipation

 Bulk-forming

-These laxatives for constipation move through the intestines undigested, absorb water along the way, and swell to form stools.
+These laxatives move through the intestines undigested, absorb water along the way, and swell to form stools.

 Examples of bulk-forming laxatives include: